 According to MoMA: “Driven first and foremost by objects, not designers, the exhibition considers the many relationships between fashion and functionality, culture, aesthetics, politics, labor, identity, economy, and technology.”

-The Items: Is Fashion Modern? exhibition runs through January 28, 2018, at the Museum of Modern Art , 11 West 53rd Street.
-For more information advance tickets, visit moma.org.
+The Items: Is Fashion Modern? exhibition ran through January 28, 2018, at the Museum of Modern Art , 11 West 53rd Street.

 MoMA Photo Credit: